cityssm/attendance-tracking/docs/employeeSelfService.md

 ![Employee Self Service Login](images/selfServiceLogin.png)

-MonTY offers limited functionality to employees.
+Attendance Tracking offers limited functionality to employees.

 Employees log into the self service portal using their employee numbers and the last four digits of their home phone numbers.